Ox here with 4 myths about firearms accuracy that bad guys believe and you shouldn’t

 2 things…First off, shooting a one hole group at a static paper target standing flat footed doesn’t necessarily translate to shooting a 1 hole group on a dynamic attacker when you’re moving.
 If you train to shoot 1 hole groups…or at least tight groups, you’ll get the 2-5″ groups that you’re looking for in combat when you add in speed, stress, and motion.
 If you insist on shooting a standard of 5-8″ groups in practice (without being able to shoot 1 hole groups), stats and hundreds of police after action reports per year show that you’ll probably miss your target with 8-9 of 10 shots fired.

 Second, keep in mind that even the best defensive ammo is weak and underpowered compared to carbine and rifle ammunition and piling round after round on top of each other is a wonderful thing…if you have a specific purpose and target in mind.
 If you’re piling round after round through the lower right quadrant of the belly, you’re wasting time and ammo.
-But if you’re viewing your attacker 3 dimensionally, as you should be, and aiming through the body for the T3-T4 vertebrae, then let’s say, for arguments sake, that the first round uses up a lot of it’s energy punching through clothing and the sternum or other bone.
-The 2nd shot could go 2″ away from it and spend a lot of it’s energy punching through barriers again, OR it could go right through the first hole and have significantly more energy to disrupt the circulatory system or possibly even get a CNS stoppage by hitting the spine.
+But if you’re viewing your attacker 3 dimensionally, as you should be, and aiming through the body for the spinal cord at about armpit level, then let’s say, for arguments sake, that the first round uses up a lot of it’s energy punching through clothing and the sternum or other bone.
+The 2nd shot could go 5″ away from it and spend a lot of it’s energy punching through barriers again, OR it could go through tissue that’s already been damaged and have significantly more energy to disrupt the circulatory system or possibly even get a CNS stoppage by hitting the spine.
 Will it really happen?
 Probably not.
 The first example is more realistic than this one–the chance of you and your attacker being in the exact same spot and orientation from 1 shot to the next is next to zero…which is all the more reason to TRY to pile your rounds on top of each other rather than adding a variable to the equation.

 MYTH 3.
 All fine motor skills will fail under extreme stress.